 Washington, D.C., December 2017 – The Defense Information Systems Agency selected Trillion Technology Solutions, Inc. as prime contractor for the JFW Release 3 and Release 5 Sustainment contract.
 This contract will provide maintenance and sustainment support to the DISA JPES PMO that supports system availability, stability, and interoperability of JFW R3 and R5 with other Department of Defense (DoD) systems.
-The contract has a ceiling value of $3.6M.

 The Joint Planning and Execution Services (JPES) Program Management Office (PMO) is responsible for modernizing and replacing the legacy Joint Operation Planning & Execution System (JOPES) in a net-centric, service-oriented architecture environment.
 The JOPES IT system is an integrated joint command and control system that has been used for over 20 years to support military operation planning, monitoring and execution activities within the Joint Planning and Execution Community (JPEC).
 JPES Framework (JFW) provides the back-end data store, attribute based access control, and services layer that will replace the infrastructure of the existing JOPES operational system.
 JFW is composed of software “infrastructure” components that provide management, storage, and access to authoritative planning data.
 Data objects are exposed through secure Simple Object Access Protocol (SOAP) based web services and synchronized with other planning databases as well as geographically distributed nodes.